 This is a 0.3-mile segment of critically eroded beach on the southern end of Little Talbot Island, fronting the Atlantic Ocean (R21-R23), and a 0.7-mile segment of critically eroded shoreline fronting Fort George Inlet (R23 - A1A bridge).
 The inlet shoreline and part of the Atlantic shoreline has a rock revetment to protect the bridge abutment.
 In 1999, a federal shore protection project consisting of a revetment to protect the shoreline and bridge abutment on Little Talbot Island was authorized, but the federal project was not constructed.
 Park facilities have been relocated due to erosion from the inlet migration and storm damage.
-The USACE in early 2019, along with the South Amelia Island and Shore Stabilization Association (SAISSA) have initiated the process for a Section 111 feasibility study to address erosion problems near the inlet and Little Talbot Island.
+In early 2019 the USACE, along with the SAISSA, initiated the process for a Section 111 feasibility study to address erosion problems near the inlet and Little Talbot Island.
+Later in 2020/2021, the Florida Park Service (Little Talbot Island) volunteered to be the local sponsor for the Section 111/ Continuing Authorities Program (CAP) study on the Ft.
+George Inlet Erosion Control Project.